advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_7.md

 Figure 4-41.
 Insights into the pure Paxos protocol from packet capture data.

-From the figure, it is evident that the delay between two Paxos instances is around 10ms, matching the network latency.
+The figure clearly shows that when both pipelining and batching are disabled, referred to here as pure Paxos, throughput drops significantly to just 2833 tpmC.
 The low throughput of pure Paxos stems from its serial interaction nature, where network latency primarily determines throughput.

 In general, the test conclusions of pipelining and batching are consistent with the conclusions in the following paper [48]: